senselab/3-ssl-certificate-experiments-linyj_project3/README.md

 NS Mini Project 3 SSL Certificate
 ===

 In this tutorial, I will introduce how to upgrade your website from http to https using 2 different method, [Let's Encrypt](https://letsencrypt.org/) or self-signed certificate.
+Then I will introduce how to use [mitmproxy](https://mitmproxy.org/) to intercept / decrypt a https connection.

 # Contents
 - [Preparation](#Preparation)